Golfer Logic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 After putting in plenty of reps, it started to feel natural.
 And while not 100%, there was a definite improvement in the position of my right elbow at the top.

-What equipment will you need to practice golf at home?
+Ready to practice golf at home?